ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 Ellickson discusses two games.
 One is the classic Prisoner's Dilemma, in which you either Cooperate (for personal benefit but social cost) or Defect (for personal cost but social benefit).
 Note that Ellickson specifies Cooperate/Cooperate as having more total utility than Cooperate/Defect or Defect/Cooperate; I consider this [correct](https://lesswrong.com/posts/KwbJFexa4MEdhJbs4/classifying-games-like-the-prisoner-s-dilemma#comment-xzA7K2To2N84NJgNj), but not all authors include that condition.

 The other he calls Specialized Labor, in which two people must choose whether to Work on some common project or Shirk their share of it.
 It differs from the Prisoner's Dilemma in two ways.
 First, it's asymmetrical; one player is a less effective worker than the other, and gets less payoff from Working while the other Shirks than does the other player.
-The other is that in this game, the socially optimal outcome is Work/Shirk, not Work/Work. ("Socially optimal" means maximizing the sum of the players' results.
-That's not a meaningful thing to do if the results are measured in utility, but it is if they're measured in welfare.)
+The other is that in this game, the socially optimal outcome is Work/Shirk, not Work/Work.
+(In [my taxonomy](http://reasonableapproximation.net/2020/07/04/classifying-games-like-prisoners-dilemma.html) that makes it closer to Too Many Cooks than Prisoner's Dilemma.)

+Note that payoffs aren't measured in utility.
+They're measured in something Ellickson calls "welfare".
+He doesn't really explore the formal consequences of this.
+But what it gives us is that, since welfare is supposed to be objective, we can sum different people's welfare; when I used the phrase "socially optimal" in the previous paragraph, meaning "the sum of both players' results", that was a meaningful thing to talk about.
+I'm not sure exactly what it costs us, except that I don't expect results about mixed strategies to hold.
+(Someone won't necessarily prefer "50% chance of 3 welfare" to "certain chance of 1 welfare".)
+We can still assume that people prefer higher amounts of welfare to lower amounts of it.[^assume-welfare]

+[^assume-welfare]: I'm not actually sure we can assume that, but that question is out of scope.

 I'm going to pretend that Cooperate and Defect are also called Work and Shirk, so that I don't have to use both names when talking about both games.